 Tips & Trick we learnt during our travels

 Keep an eye on the quality.
-If the suitcase is bad quality, you risk the wheels to be broken by the time you arrive at your destination.
+If the suitcase is of bad quality, you risk the wheels being broken by the time you arrive at your destination.
 Check the reviews and try to go for the suitcase with the most indented wheels.

 Less is more

 We found that it's sometimes better to carry one large suitcase with us instead of two or three smaller ones.
-However, always make sure not to overfill your suitcase and check it's weight before you travel.
+However, always make sure not to overfill your suitcase and check the weight before you travel.

 Carry your valuables with you at all times

 Unfortunately, it can happen that things disappear from your checked baggage.
-We recommend that you never put valuables into your checked baggage.
-Keep a small bag with you and put all your papers, electronics and valuables in there.
+We recommend that you never put valuables into the bags you check-in.
+Keep a small bag with you and put all your papers, electronics, and valuables in there.

 Hardshell vs soft case

-We found that during long-haul we prefer a good, sturdy suitcase with hardshell.
-It will protect your items in the suitcase and won't tear or damage during handling.
+We found that during long-haul we prefer a good, sturdy, hardshell suitcase.
+The hard shell will protect your items in the suitcase and won't tear or damage during handling.

 Soft cases are lighter normally and easier to carry when you go for a short trip.
-Wrap fragile items with clothes so they survive the trip.
+Wrap fragile items in t-shirts and jumpers, so they survive the trip.

 Travelling with batteries & drones

 Most airlines and airports require you to carry the batteries with you on board in your carry-on.
 The batteries will be checked during security.

 Some airports (we are looking at you Budapest Airport) might not allow you to carry drones on board in your carry-on.
 You will have to take any batteries out of the drone and place them in your carry-on separately.